sasquatch678/A-Painted-World---Remastered/README.md

 ![banner image](https://raw.githubusercontent.com/sasquatch678/A-Painted-World---Remastered/refs/heads/main/Images/cheydinhalstreets.png)
 ## Known Issues
 ***
 Sometimes the game can crash when starting a new game.
-This is listed as a known issue on the Ultra Combat mod page.
-If it's being persistent, you can disable the mod in mo2 and make a new save, then close the game and re-enable it, and load your save.
+I've noticed this happens more often after disabling or enabling any mod and believe it is an issue with MO2's usvfs and UE4SS.
+Just retry launching the game a couple times if this happens, especially after changing anything in the optional mods section.

 ## Updating the modlist